systematic-magic/AgingPubMed/research_papers_html.rst

 12.7.
 Check Conflicts of Interest section for detailed statement.

-	- If statement is simply “none.” or something similarly vague, then check with Christopher about using our standard statement:  |br|
+	- If statement is simply “none.” or something similarly vague, then ask the production team to check the COI in the submission system and use the standard statement if applicable:  |br|
 The authors declare no conflicts of interest related to this study.

 12.8.
 Check all website addresses in article text: